clement-lo/my-in-vitro-electrophysiology-analysis/README.md

 ## 7. Contributing

-We welcome contributions from the community!
-Please refer to our CONTRIBUTING.md file for guidelines on how to contribute to this repository.
+Contributions from the pain research community and other communities also ustilising in vitro electrophysiology to investigate their research questions!
+Please refer to CONTRIBUTING.md file for guidelines on how to contribute to this repository.

 ## 8. Licensing